-The System reported strong financial results in 2019, including record earnings, increased capital levels, and acceptable portfolio credit quality.
+Despite the pandemic's immediate and unprecedented impact on agriculture and rural America, the System reported strong financial results in 2020, including higher earnings, increased capital, and stable portfolio credit quality.
 FCS banks had reliable access to debt capital markets and maintained liquidity levels well above the 90-day regulatory minimum.

 Tables 1 and 2 provide a summary of the System's major financial indicators.
-For more information on the condition and performance of the System, see the 2019 Annual Information Statement of the Farm Credit System on the website of the Federal Farm Credit Banks Funding Corporation.
+For more information on the condition and performance of the System, see the 2020 Annual Information Statement of the Farm Credit System on the website of the Federal Farm Credit Banks Funding Corporation.

-While the System is financially sound, a small number of individual FCS institutions displayed some weaknesses in 2019.
+While the System is financially sound, a small number of individual FCS institutions displayed some weaknesses in 2020.
 As the System's regulator, we addressed these weaknesses by increasing our oversight and supervision of these institutions.
-For more information on our supervisory and enforcement approach, see page 35 to 37.
+For more information on our supervisory and enforcement approach, see pages 35 to 37.